suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //         size is the size of the sound/music file to send and play
 		   //
 		   // TEMPERATURE class
-		   data: {
+		      {
+		           "mode": int,
-		           "threshold": {"min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "threshold": {"value": int, "min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "hardware": {"devicename": string, "sensorname": string},
-		           "notification": json_obj
+		           "notification": json_obj,
 		      }
+		   //   mode is an index to the list of modes
+		   //     ["Single Threshold", "Dual Threshold", "Continuous"]
+		   //   threshold
+		   //     if Single Threshold:
+		   //       value is used
+		   //     if Dual Threshold:
+		   //       min and max are used
 		   //   activate is an index to the list of activates
 		   //     ["Out of range", "Within range"]
 		   //   alert type is an index of the value in the list of alerts
 		   //     ["Once", "Continuously"]
 		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
 		   //   notification refers to the the same notification settings in GPIO
+		   //   hardware
+		   //     appears when mode is continuous
+		   //     sensorname is not needed
 		   //
 		   // POTENTIOMETER class
-		   data: {
+		      {
 		           "mode": int,
 		           "threshold": {"value": int, "min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "hardware": {"devicename": string, "sensorname": string},
 		           "notification": json_obj
 		      }
 		   //   mode is an index to the list of modes
 		   //     ["Single Threshold", "Dual Threshold", "Continuous"]
 		   //   threshold
 		   //     if Single Threshold:
 		   //       value is used
 		   //     if Dual Threshold:
-		   //       min, max and activate are used
+		   //       min and max are used
 		   //   activate is an index to the list of activates
 		   //     ["Out of range", "Within range"]
 		   //   alert type is an index of the value in the list of alerts
 		   //     ["Once", "Continuously"]
 		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
 		   //   notification refers to the the same notification settings in GPIO
+		   //   notification appears when mode is NOT continuous
+		   //   hardware
+		   //     appears when mode is continuous
+		   //     sensorname is not needed
 		-  Response:
 		   { 'status': 'OK', 'message': string }
 		   { 'status': 'NG', 'message': string}